Binary Number System

 A Bit is a short for binary digit.
 The binary system has a base of 2 with the two digits ( 0 and 1 ).
 By using combinations of 0s and 1s we can represent larger numbers.

-Binary Number And Logic Gates
+Binary Numbers And Logic Gates

 The computer system performs different jobs by executing the program instructions as per the program logic .
 The CPU is the main component inside a computer system which performs all arithmetic calculations and also logical operations .